IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 1. Check if marbles is reaching chaincode functions
 1. Turn it off and back on again

+**[ Step 1 ]**

+We need to first check off that your network is running correctly.
+The best way to do this is to open your networks monitor page.
+What we want to see is 2 peers (validating peer 1 and 2) and a CA with the status of "running" or "up for x time".
+What we do not want to see is missing peers, or peers with an "exited" status.
+Follow the instructions in [this section](#Peer or ChainCode Logs) to get to the monitor page, and while you are there check the peer logs to see if there is anything suspiouse.

+Results:

+- *Everything looks okay*
+	- Great, meet me at step 2
+- *Anything else*
+	- You should delete this network and create another one. if this happens multiple times you should contact us

+**[ Step 2 ]**

+Right so next is to verify if the marbles app is registering secure context users or not.
+To do this we need to take a look at the logs from node.js.
+Depending on your marble setup you either need to get to your [Bluemix Node.js Logs](#) or your [Local Machine Node.js Logs](#).

+Now that you have access to your logs lets find the relevant logs for user registration.
+The SDK prints these out and they look like so:

+	[ibc-js] Peer:  vp1-3a82c724-6934-4575-87d8-047eefdcf25d_vp1-api.blockchain.ibm.com:80
+	[ibc-js] Peer:  vp2-3a82c724-6934-4575-87d8-047eefdcf25d_vp2-api.blockchain.ibm.com:80
+	[ibc-js] Registering  vp1-3a82c724-6934-4575-87d8-047eefdcf25d_vp1-api.blockchain.ibm.com:80  w/enrollID - user_type1_3fe7935193
+	[ibc-js] Registering  vp2-3a82c724-6934-4575-87d8-047eefdcf25d_vp2-api.blockchain.ibm.com:80  w/enrollID - user_type1_0c8e9f05b2
+	[ibc-js] Registration success: user_type1_0c8e9f05b2
+	[ibc-js] Registration success: user_type1_3fe7935193

+Ideally your logs look like mine above.
+They may be spaced differently by having other lines in between these ones.

+Results:

+- *I have registration failure message(s)*
+	- Nuts, so here are a few issues that may cause this:
+		- You fed it incorrect usernames and/or secrets.
+Verify if the username printed out correctly matches one from your services credentials list
+		- You fed it incorrect peer host/ports.
+Verify the hostname/ports are the same as the ones you see in your network's monitor page.
+		- Verify if your peers are still running (we did this in step 1 though...)
+		- You have previously registered this username to a different peer.
+This is not allowed.
+A username can only be registered against 1 peer. (re-registering a username against the same peer is fine though)
+		- You must have at least one registered username for marbles.
+If only one works edit the list of peers/users you feed marbles to only contain this one.
+		- Check the [logs for CA](#) for any clues (same instructions as peer logs)
+		- If nothing is working, delete this network and create another
+- *Everything looks okay*
+	- Glad to hear it, lets go to step 3

+**[ Step 3 ]**
+Next we want to see if the marbles app deployed its chaincode successfully.
+The first place I'd look is in the networks monitor page.
+Follow the instructions in [this section](#Peer or ChainCode Logs) to get to the monitor page.

+Check the bottom table.
+Does it have a row with a chaincode hash?
+If it does you can probably go to step 4.
+If it does not then we should look at the logs for your node app again.
+Even if it the chaincode row is present you may still want to verify the deploy logs from your node app.
+What we are looking for is:

+	[ibc-js] Deploying Chaincode - Starting
+	[ibc-js]        function: init , arg: [ 'abc', '99']

+			Waiting...
+			deploy success [wait 1 more minute]
+	[ibc-js] Deploying Chaincode - Complete

+Its not important if the arguments in the init function do not match mine.
+What you do want to match is the success message at the bottom.
+You may find that the sdk did not even attempt to deploy and a failure happened before it got to that point.

+Results:

+- *I see a failure/error messages before deploy even happens*
+	- First off try to make sense of the specific error that was also printed.
+	- If you see anything like "fs readdir Error" check the  `unzip_dir` and `zip_url` field in the options objefct you passed to `ibc.load()`.
+Manually download the git repo using the `options.chaincode.zip_url` then extract it.
+The `gir_dir` var should be the exact relative path to get to the desired cc folder
+	- This is likely some sort of node.js error and has nothing to do with the blockchain Network.
+Try stackoverflow and google to figure it out.
+- *I see a deploy failure messages*
+	- There could be many causes for this.
+		- First off try to make sense of the specific error that was also printed.
+		- If you see anyhing like "error code 2" then your chaincode has build issues and cannot be compiled.
+Manually build your chaincode and look at the compilers errors.
+		- If you see antyhing like "401 unathorized" message then you have not passed it a secure context username that has been successfully registered. (we did this in step 2 though)
+		- If you see anything like "fs readdir Error" check the  `unzip_dir` and `zip_url` field in the options objefct you passed to `ibc.load()`.
+Manually download the git repo using the `options.chaincode.zip_url` then extract it.
+The `gir_dir` var should be the exact relative path to get to the desired cc folder
+		- You fed it incorrect peer host/ports.
+Verify the hostname/ports are the same as the ones you see in your network's monitor page.
+		- Verify if your peers are still running (we did this in step 1 though...)
+		- You have previously registered this username to a different peer.
+This is not allowed.
+A username can only be registered against 1 peer. (re-registering a username against the same peer is fine though)
+		- Check the [logs for the peer](#) for any clues, you are probably deploying to peer 1.
+		- If nothing is working, delete this network and create another
+- *Everything looks okay*
+	- Wohoo, lets go to step 4

 #Bluemix Node.js Logs
 So first up.
 Do not debug initial setup errors on a Bluemix app.
 You should really verify if marbles (or your own app) runs locally before debugging it here.